How to have a stress-free move during the pandemic

 Once you arrive in your new home, you’ll have to clean everything again.
 Disinfect every room, paying special attention to high-contact surfaces and to bathrooms.
 The Société d’habitation du Québec (SHQ) also offers these tips: wait a minimum of 24 hours before getting rid of empty boxes; avoid shaking out dirty laundry; and wash all fabrics (sheets, towels and clothing) with hot water and laundry soap.

-To help prevent the spread of COVID-19 on moving day in Quebec, the SHQ has published an overview of the recommendations provided by the public health department: COVID 19: Good Health Practices to Follow During a Move (brochure also available in 23 languages).
+To help prevent the spread of COVID-19, the SHQ has published an overview of the recommendations provided by the public health department: COVID 19: Good Health Practices to Follow During a Move (brochure also available in 23 languages).